WICG/WebApiDevice/README.md

 To test these new APIs, the following two feature flags need to be turned on in the Experiments page (`chrome://flags`).
 * **enable-experimental-web-platform-features**: enables experimental Web Platform features that are in development.
 * **enable-restricted-web-apis**: enables the restricted web APIs for the 'Dev Trials' stage.
-#### Trusted application
+#### Managed applications
-Only trusted applications are available to use the Managed Web API.
+Only managed applications are available to use the Managed Web API.
 Please follow the guide [Automatically install apps and extensions](https://support.google.com/chrome/a/answer/6306504) to configure a web application for test purpose.

 ### Managed Configuration
 #### Setting up Chrome Policy